-The 2021 Prospanica Leadership Summit, held virtually March 17-19, will feature learning experiences and content from our latest initiative, the Prospanica Center for Social Justice (PCSJ).
-Among other topics, we’ll explore how to have critical conversations, leadership self-awareness and self-care, and critical communication for diversity leaders.
-Beyond our development sessions, we’ll also host virtual networking opportunities so you can connect with other professionals who want to impact their company’s culture.
+The 2021 Prospanica Leadership Summit, held virtually March 17-19, featured learning experiences and content from our latest initiative, the Prospanica Center for Social Justice (PCSJ).
+Among other topics, we explored critical conversations, leadership self-awareness and self-care, and critical communication for diversity leaders.
+Beyond our development sessions, we hosted virtual networking opportunities for professionals ready to impact their company’s culture.

-In Partnership with Adelphi University, Prospanica offers attendees the opportunity to earn the Certificate of Leadership for an Equity-Based Culture.
+In Partnership with Adelphi University, Prospanica offered attendees the opportunity to earn the Certificate of Leadership for an Equity-Based Culture.

-Attendees will also have the opportunity to take the DiSC Assessment and Workshop, Effective Discussions and Relationships: Strengthen Your Communications through Personal Styles, utilizes the Everything DiSC® assessment to generate deep personal insights.
+Attendees also had the opportunity to take the DiSC Assessment and Workshop, Effective Discussions and Relationships: Strengthen Your Communications through Personal Styles, which utilized the Everything DiSC® assessment to generate deep personal insights.

 Special Edition Newsletter pt.
 1